Brian Smith (rugby league, born 1954): Bradford Bulls

 Smith returned to England for two seasons 1995 and 1996 to coach the Bradford Bulls to the 1996 Challenge Cup Final at Wembley Stadium, London in front of 78,550 fans.
-For Smith it would be another final loss as Bradford went down to St. Helens 32-40.
-Bradford Bulls would go on to win major trophies across the next decade including Challenge Cups, Grand Final Premierships and World Club Challenge Finals.
+For Smith it would be another final loss as Bradford went down to St. Helens 32–40.
+Bradford led the match 26-12 with just over twenty minutes left to play.
+Bradford would go on to win major trophies across the next decade including Challenge Cups, Grand Final Premierships and World Club Challenge Finals.

 Parramatta Eels

 Returning to Australia, from 1997 until mid-2006, Smith coached the Parramatta Eels.
+In his first season at Parramatta, he guided the club to their first finals series in eleven years.
+This was followed by three consecutive preliminary final appearances in 1998, 1999 and 2000 with the 1998 preliminary final being the most notable.
+With less than ten minutes to play, Parramatta lead Canterbury 18-2 until Canterbury staged one of the biggest comebacks in finals history to win the match 32-20 in extra-time.

-He took them to the 2001 NRL Grand Final in what was the Eels first Grand Final since their 4-2 win over Canterbury-Bankstown in 1986.
+Smith took Parramatta to the 2001 NRL Grand Final in what was the Eels first Grand Final since their 4–2 win over Canterbury-Bankstown in 1986.
+The club had set numerous records throughout the season as they claimed the Minor Premiership.
+As of the 2024 NRL season, some of these records still stand.
 Facing Parramatta would be the Andrew Johns led Newcastle Knights.
-Parramatta, minor premiers in 2001, were raging hot favorites to win the Grand Final but four converted and unanswered tries to Newcastle in the first 24 minutes of the game was too big a lead for Parramatta to overcome.

-Newcastle would go on to hand Smith his third Grand Final loss with a 30-24 win in front of 90,414 at Stadium Australia.
+Parramatta were raging hot favourites to win the 2001 NRL grand final but four converted and unanswered tries to Newcastle in the first 24 minutes of the game was too big a lead for Parramatta to overcome.
+Newcastle would go on to hand Smith his third Grand Final loss with a 30–24 win in front of 90,414 at Stadium Australia.

+In the 2005 NRL season, Smith would guide Parramatta to another Minor Premiership and were favourites to take out the premiership that season.
+However, the club would suffer a shock 29-0 loss against North Queensland in the preliminary final.

 Smith became the longest-serving coach for the Parramatta Eels before he resigned as coach on 15 May 2006, with assistant coach Jason Taylor taking over as caretaker coach for the remainder of the season.
-During this period Parramatta won eight club championships and made seven appearances in the playoff series.
-Smith also won the Dally M coach of the year in 1991.
+During this period, Parramatta made seven appearances in the playoffs.